#JusticeForChrystulKizer: Wisconsin Teen Sex Trafficking Victim Faces Life In Prison For Killing Known 33-Year-Old Abuser

 Chrystul has not yet been convicted of killing her abuser, a white man named Randy Volar, back in May of 2018.
 According to The Washington Post, the 33-year-old Volar met Chrystul when she was only 16-years and would go on to sexually abuse her multiple times.
 He filmed all their encounters.
 In fact, he filmed and sexually assaulted almost a DOZEN different Black girls.

 in February of 2018 police arrested Volar on numerous charges, child enticement, using a computer to facilitate a child sex crime and second-degree sexual assault of a child.
 He was facing 40 years in prison and should have been hit with a BIG cash bail.
 Somehow, he was released without bail and would be free for three months until Chrystul Kizer shot him in the head, set his body and house on fire, and drove off in his BMW.
 Days later she confessed to the crime and the same D.A., Michael Graveley, who let Volar walk immediately charged Chrystul with arson and first-degree intentional homicide and set a $1 million bail.
 She’s now facing life in prison while arguing that she killed Volar defending herself after he had pinned her down for denying him sex.
+She also alleges that Volar sold her to multiple men as a trafficker.

 Above is a heart-wrenching photo of Chrystul’s mother, Devore Taylor, reading the police investigation on the most disgusting details of Valor’s sex crimes for the very first time.
 Can you imagine that pain?